persistenceOne/persistence-docs/Chain/setup.md

  minimum-gas-prices = "0stake"
  ```
 ## Run a Localnet
-Now that everything is set up, you can finally start your node:
+Now that everything is set up, you can finally start your node with the command:

-Copy
-persistencecore start
+`persistencecore start`

 You should see blocks come in.